szczyglis-dev/python-lottery-dataset-analyze/README.md

 Downloaded: ./csv/multi.csv
 ```

-**4. Extend the data set with additional fields.**
+**4. Extend the Dataset with Additional Fields**

-The following code expands the data set with new fields.
-Numerical values for the saved draw dates will be added to it, such as: year, month, day, day of the week and day of the year.
-In addition, the distances to individual celestial bodies (Earth - Moon, Earth - Sun, Earth - Mars) that occurred during each of the draws will be calculated and attached to the set.
-The set will also include fields that define the range of numbers at a given position.
+The following code expands the dataset with new fields.
+Numerical values for the saved draw dates will be added, such as year, month, day, day of the week, and day of the year.
+Additionally, the distances to individual celestial bodies (Earth-Moon, Earth-Sun, Earth-Mars) at the time of each draw will be calculated and appended to the dataset.
+The dataset will also include fields that define the range of numbers at a given position.

 ```python
 # get CSV config for selected lottery